 A juice cleanse’s goal is to detox your body and flush out your system.
 There are many schools of thought for how best to do a juice cleanse (also known as a juice fast), but the basic principles remain the same.
-Consume nothing but fruit and vegetable juice (plus water) for a fixed period of time.
+Consume nothing but fruit and vegetable juice (plus water) over a fixed period of time.

 But, are these kind of diets good for you?
-Will they help you achieve your objective, whether is weight loss, removing toxins for your body, or a general improvement in your vitality?
+Will they help you achieve your objective, whether it’s weight loss, removing toxins for your body, or a general improvement in your vitality?
 And, if yes, should you buy juices or a kit designed for this purpose from a store or make homemade juice?

 I am wary of all diet trends.
 While some of the research supporting juice cleanses is compelling, I prefer to be conservative.
 My experience is that we, as humans, know less about health issues than we think we do, so question everything and assume nothing.

 Harvard says “drinking fresh juice at home to squeeze more fresh fruits and vegetables into our diets since less than one-third of adult Americans eat the recommended nine servings a day.”
 But, they do not support juice cleanses.
 Instead, they state that there is insufficient evidence that juice cleanses are healthy.

 In this same report, Harvard praises some juices’ health benefits:

 This may not sound like much, but this is fairly strong support for juice.
 So, yes to juice while noting Harvard’s insufficient evidence stance regarding juice cleanses.

 All the reputable research I’ve found is similar.
 Yes, drinking fresh juice is healthy.
 And, no, juice cleanses will probably not improve your health.

 A juice cleanse is a type of detox that focuses on consuming fruit and vegetable juices, typically for a fixed duration of typically one to three days.